 They are mostly the same for all practical purposes.
 However, there are some minor differences:

-• It is not possible to hold fractional entitlements to shares registered in DRS form, only whole shares.
+• It is not possible to hold fractional entitlements to registered shares in DRS form, only whole shares.
 It is possible, however, to hold fractional entitlements to shares in book-entry form through the DSPP

 • Dividends are paid, and proxy voting instructions are issued, on a consolidated basis, i.e. for the aggregate of DRS and DSPP book-entry positions.
 We do not issue separate proxies or make two dividend payments.